 John sells Twin Town Cheese factory in 1988.
 His son Tom carries on the family tradition in 2001 with the construction of a new cheese factory in nearby Turtle Lake, ultimately becoming the largest producer of Italian-style cheeses in the country.
 Cheese Brothers co-founder Gene Graf learns his trade there, and soon establishes his own plant nearby.

 Eric Ludy, Tom’s son and the great-grandson of Fritz, sets up Cheese Brothers with his lifelong friend Gene Graf.
-They begin selling their cheeses at festivals and craft fairs, and take a giant step forward by opening a store at the Mall of America.
+They begin selling their cheeses at festivals and craft fairs, and take a giant step forward by opening a pop-up store at the Mall of America.
+We stayed there for three years!

 Eric Ludy and Gene Graf